Your best sales script is your worst enemy. Not because the words are wrong. Because the words only work on one kind of buyer.

 How Scripts Go Wrong

 A typical script opens with a bold claim, moves through three benefits, handles two objections, and closes with urgency.
-That structure works for Orange Sky buyers who want action.
+That structure works for Natural Orange Sky buyers who want action.
 It falls flat for the other three approaches.

-Gold Mine buyers hear a bold opening claim and think: "Where's your evidence?"
+Natural Gold Mine buyers hear a bold opening claim and think: "Where's your evidence?"
 They want specifics before benefits.
 They want case studies before closes.
 When you skip the proof, they don't push back.
 They just stop listening.

-Blue Ocean buyers hear a list of benefits and think: "Do you even know what we're dealing with?"
+Natural Blue Ocean buyers hear a list of benefits and think: "Do you even know what we're dealing with?"
 They want connection before content.
 They want to feel understood before they hear solutions.
 When you skip the relationship, you lose them at hello.

-Green Planet buyers hear a structured script and think: "This feels canned."
+Natural Green Planet buyers hear a structured script and think: "This feels canned."
 They want ideas and possibilities.
 They want to explore, not be walked through a sequence.
 When you follow a rigid flow, they mentally check out.

-Orange Sky buyers hear long explanations and think: "Get to the point."
+Natural Orange Sky buyers hear long explanations and think: "Get to the point."
 They want the bottom line.
 They want to know what changes and when.
 A tight, results-first script is exactly what they want.
 And it's exactly what makes the other three tune out.

 The Real Cost

 Here's where the math gets painful.
-If your script connects with only one approach — and 40% of corporate buyers are Gold Mine communicators — you could be alienating up to 60% of your pipeline before the first real conversation.
+If your script connects with only one approach — and 40% of corporate buyers are Natural Gold Mine communicators — you could be alienating up to 60% of your pipeline before the first real conversation.

 At Rogers Communications, reps who learned to read buyer approaches converted 26,000 additional units.
 That didn't happen because they got a better script.
 It happened because they learned to speak the buyer's language instead of their own.